fraspass/pitman_yor/INPUT.md

 # References

-* Heard, N.A. and Rubin-Delanchy, P. (2016), "Network-wide anomaly detection via the Dirichlet process", Proceedings of IEEE workshop on Big Data Analytics for Cyber-security Computing.
+* Heard, N.A. and Rubin-Delanchy, P. (2016), "Network-wide anomaly detection via the Dirichlet process", Proceedings of IEEE workshop on Big Data Analytics for Cyber-Security Computing.

 * Heard, N.A. and Rubin-Delanchy, P. (2018), "Choosing between methods of combining p-values", Biometrika 105(1), 239–246.